Healthcare

 Healthcare integration involves connecting different healthcare information systems to share data seamlessly across the care continuum.

-Integration Goals:
+Integration Goals

 • Unified patient records